Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Preliminaries

-When a constraint qualification holds, existing a dual pair $(\tmu, \tlambda)$ to satisfy \eqref{equ:KKT:cond} is a first-order necessary condition for $\tx$ to be a local solution of \eqref{pro:1}.
-In most cases, it is difficult to have a feasible initial iterate and enforce the iterates to stay feasible.
-This motivates us to consider the perturbed feasible set.
+When a constraint qualification holds, existing a dual pair $(\tmu, \tlambda)$ to satisfy~\eqref{equ:KKT:cond} is a first-order necessary condition for $\tx$ being a local solution of \eqref{pro:1}.~In~most cases, it is difficult to have an initial iterate that satisfies all inequality constraints, and enforce inequality constraints to hold as the iteration proceeds.
+This motivates us to consider a perturbed set.
 For $\nu>0$, we let